kuroji-fusky/oatmeal/README.md

 # oatmeal
-You gotta "oatmeal" your video for a funny low-quality video meme
+A way to "oatmeal" your video for a funny low-quality video meme

+## License

+MIT